justanothercell/stackscript/reference/reference/program_flow.md

 An `if` tests whether the topmost value of the stack is `true`.
 If yes, the if-scope is entered.
 Scopes are ended by using the keyword `end`.
 Optionally, you can add an `else`...`end` block directly after the `if`...`end`.
-Any operations between the if and else will not work.
+Any operations between the if and else will make the else block throw an error.

 <img align="left" src="if-else.png">